 This is a unique opportunity for painters, textile and furniture designers, illustrators, practice-based researchers and applied artists who use drawing in their practice.
 The emphasis is on working from observation and the development of new work.

 Applications for the Dumfries House Residency for Royal Drawing School Alumni August – December 2020 are now open, application deadline is 16 March 2020.
 Submitted applications will be reviewed by a Jury of six distinguished artists, curators and art collections in April 2020.
-If you have any questions regarding the residency or your application please contact email@example.com
+If you have any questions regarding the residency please contact firstname.lastname@example.org

 Dumfries House is set in 2,000 acres of land in East Ayrshire, Scotland and was built between 1754 and 1759 for the 5th Earl of Dumfries.
 It has been described as an 18th century time-capsule due to the fact that the principal rooms and their contents have remained virtually unchanged for 250 years.